HYPERLITE DAY SALE丨UP TO $120 OFF

 The True Cost of Sticking with Fluorescent High Bays

-The initial purchase price of fluorescent fixtures is deceptive.
-The real expense accumulates over years of relentless maintenance.
+The initial purchase price of fluorescent fixtures is often deceptive.
+The real expense accumulates over years of maintenance.
 For facility managers, this translates into a constant drain on resources that extends far beyond the cost of a replacement tube.

 A Cycle of Replacement and Disruption